openflighthpc/flight-deploy/README.md

 A brief usage guide is given here.
 See the `help` command for more in depth details and information specific to each command.

 Display the available cluster types with `avail`.
 A brief description of the purpose of each type is given along with its name.
+An example type is given to demonstrate their usage, a repository containing additional types may be found [here](https://github.com/openflighthpc/flight-profile-types)

 Display the available node identities with `identities`.
 These are what will be specified when setting up nodes.
 You can specify a type for which to list the identities with `identities TYPE`; if you don't specify, the type that was set in `configure` is used.